Audit and Feedback

 Improving Antibiotic Prescribing in Primary Care

 The design and implementation of A&F is critical for its success.
-Key considerations are considering how the desired outcomes link to a particular change in behaviour.
+Key considerations are how the desired outcomes link to a particular change in behaviour.
 Recipients of A&F should be able to understand the data presented to them within seconds, and be able to connect the data to their prescribing behaviours.
-Brehaut et al summarized 15 suggestions for optimizing the effectiveness of A&F. Schwartz et al provide 13 best practice recommendations for implementing antibiotic A&F in primary care.
+Brehaut et al. summarized 15 suggestions for optimizing the effectiveness of A&F. Schwartz et al. provide 13 best practice recommendations for implementing antibiotic A&F in primary care.
 This toolkit can help with designing and assessing these A&F interventions.

 Canadian ANtibiotic prescribing feedback initiative: Building a national framework to combat AntiMicrobial Resistance in primary care (CANBuild-AMR)

-Background: Rising antimicrobial resistance (AMR) poses a threat for modern medicine and society as a whole.
+Background: Rising antimicrobial resistance (AMR) poses a threat to modern medicine and society as a whole.
 In 2019, over 1.2 million global deaths were attributable to AMR.
-Misuse and overuse of antibiotics are important contributors to this health crisis and national actions are necessary to slow AMR to mitigate its detrimental impacts where we can no longer effectively treat bacterial infectious diseases.
+Misuse and overuse of antibiotics are important contributors to this health crisis, and national actions are necessary to slow AMR to mitigate its detrimental impacts, where we can no longer effectively treat bacterial infectious diseases.
 Over 90% of antibiotic usage in humans is in the community setting, and 25-50% of these antibiotic prescriptions are unnecessary, making this sector a critical partner for antimicrobial stewardship efforts.
 Peer comparison audit and feedback is rooted in behavioural science and is effective at improving antibiotic prescribing.
 Mailed antibiotic feedback letters reduce overall antibiotic prescribing, save money, and does not increase the risk for serious bacterial infections.
 Previous work has shown that physicians use this data to reflect on their antibiotic prescribing practices and make small changes to improve appropriate antibiotic prescribing.
-Tools from Choosing Wisely Canada are available to support Using Antibiotic Wisely.
+Tools from Choosing Wisely Canada are available to support Using Antibiotics Wisely.

 Aim: This project aims to develop a Canadian AMR collaboration to reduce antibiotic use through prescriber feedback in primary care.
 It will build national capacity to deliver feedback at scale and evaluate its effectiveness.
 The CANBuild-AMR project will standardize and optimize feedback interventions, providing an efficient evaluation mechanism.
 By expanding existing programs, we will reduce unnecessary antibiotic use, improve patient care quality, lower costs, and combat AMR.